Bayesian posterior repartitioning for nested sampling: Bayesian posterior repartitioning

+Hence, the overall computational burden is much reduced compared to the original PR method, since one does not require the latter's multiple NS runs, namely one for each value of $\beta$ in its annealing schedule, or more if runs with the same value of $\beta$ (particularly for large $\beta$ values) are liable to exhibit significant variation in their results because of the failure of the NS algorithm, thereby complicating the process of determining convergence of results as the annealing schedule proceeds.
+Moreover, the final inference on the parameters $\mTheta$ in BPR is not conditioned on a particular value of $\beta$.
+As we will show in examples in Section~\ref{Sec:Numeric}, marginalising over $\beta$ also allows BPR to accommodate likelihood functions consisting of multiple spatially separated modes that are located asymmetrically with respect to the prior, and which are therefore characterised by different ranges of $\beta$ values; this is not possible using the original PR method.

-Hence, compared to the original PR method, the overall computational burden is much reduced and the final inference is not conditioned on a particular value of $\beta$.
-Conversely, one may instead marginalise over the original parameters $\mTheta$, which should in principle recover the prior on $\mbeta$, since
+A further advantage of BPR is that one may instead choose to marginalise over the original parameters $\mTheta$ to obtain the 1-D `effective' posterior on $\beta$.
+This should in principle simply recover the prior on $\mbeta$, since

+Thus, if the NS procedure has correctly sampled from the joint posterior distribution $\tilde{\mP}(\mTheta, \mbeta)$, one has neither gained nor lost anything by introducing the hyperparameter $\beta$, apart perhaps from a slight increase in the computational burden as a result of increasing by one the dimensionality of the space to be sampled.